 - An insatiable curiosity.
 Learning new things is fun!

-- A love of science and a passion for anything related to space (especially the Moon).
+- A love of science and a passion for anything related to space (especially Luna).
 Although I find most of the hard sciences fascinating.

 - Scientific background and training.
-I may have just a Bachelors of Science but I know how to do research.
+I may have “just” a BS in Environmental Science but I know how to do research.
 More importantly, I know how to research how to do research.
 While I’d like to eventually earn a PhD someday, I just can’t figure out how to justify the cost.
 It would be more for my ego than anything else.

-- Mechanical aptitude.
+- Mechanical and electrical aptitude.
 I’m pretty good at designing, building, and fixing things.
-And my vision of Lunar Homestead research requires the skills of a mechanic far more than those of an engineer.
+And my vision of Lunar Homestead research requires the skills of a mechanic, electrician, and plumber far more than those of an engineer.
 Simple and low-tech are the keys to opening up the solar system.

 Alright, that’s enough about me for now.
 Maybe I’ll add more stuff later.
 And maybe not.
 I really don’t like talking about myself all that much.
 There’s far more interesting things out there to discuss.
 Like permanent Lunar settlements!